Leafwise de Rham cohomology of generic Reeb foliations: Moduli space of pointed Reeb trajectories

-As mentioned in the introduction, solvability of the functional equation $R_\lambda[f] = u$ is closely tied to the existence of strict contact flow of the contact form $\lambda$ which would violate the transversality of the intersection of Reeb trajectories against the discriminant in the jet level of any finite order.
+is closely tied to the existence of strict contact flow of the contact form $\lambda$ which would violate the transversality of the intersection of Reeb trajectories against the discriminant in the jet level of any finite order.
 This necessitates us to study the space of solutions of Reeb trajectories as a whole.
 We will regard its study as a moduli problem the formulation of which is now in order.